Searching for GEMS: Three warm Saturns and a super-Jupiter orbiting four early M-dwarfs: Host Star Characterization

 We adopt the convention of \citet{johnson1987}, with $U$ positive toward the Galactic center, $V$ positive in the direction of Galactic rotation, and $W$ positive toward the north Galactic pole.
 The systemic velocities and derived Galactic space motions ($U,V,W$) for all four systems are reported in Table~\ref{tab:stellar_combined}.

-To classify the Galactic population membership of the host stars, we computed thin-disk, thick-disk, and halo probabilities following the kinematic prescription of \citet{besnby2014}, in which each population is modeled as a Gaussian velocity ellipsoid with characteristic dispersions, asymmetric drift, and local normalization.
+To classify the Galactic population membership of the host stars, we computed thin-disk, thick-disk, and halo probabilities following the kinematic prescription of \citet{bensby2014}, in which each population is modeled as a Gaussian velocity ellipsoid with characteristic dispersions, asymmetric drift, and local normalization.
 Using the derived $(U,V,W)$ velocities, we evaluated the relative probabilities of thick-disk and halo membership with respect to the thin disk, denoted as $TD/D$ and $H/D$, respectively.

 Two systems (TOI-7189 and TOI-7394B) exhibit $TD/D < 0.1$, consistent with strong thin-disk membership.
-The remaining two systems (TOI-7265B and TOI-7393) yield $TD/D \sim 0.4$--$0.6$, placing them in the intermediate regime between the thin and thick disks.
-These elevated values are driven primarily by their significant lag in $V$ and enhanced velocity dispersions, particularly in $W$, and highlight the sensitivity of population classification to the adopted kinematic prescription.
+TOI-7265B and TOI-7393 yield moderately elevated values of $TD/D \sim 0.4$ and $0.6$, respectively.
+Under the \citet{bensby2014} prescription, these values approach the transition regime between the thin and thick disks, although they remain more consistent with thin-disk membership than with the higher $TD/D$ values typically associated with thick-disk populations \citep{bensby2003}.
+The elevated values are driven primarily by their significant lag in $V$ and enhanced velocity dispersions, particularly in $W$, and highlight the sensitivity of population classification to the adopted kinematic prescription.
 We note that alternative formalisms (e.g., \citealt{reddy2006}) yield comparable probabilities for thin- and thick-disk membership for these systems.
 All targets have negligible halo probabilities ($H/D \ll 1$), indicating that none are consistent with halo kinematics.